marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 rb_str_to_s(VALUE str)
 {
  if (rb_obj_class(str) != rb_cString) {
     return str_duplicate(rb_cString, str);
  }
  return str;
 }
 {% endhighlight %}

 [Exception][3] used to implement `to_str` as well but is was removed in Ruby 1.9, which is why it's often mentionned as an example.
+The Ruby documentation was even wrong at the time of writing this article, so I wrote [a PR to fix it][4] that was merged.

 There are a lot of discussions regarding if a class should implement `to_str` or not,  since it's a strong signal that the class is really similar to a string and should behave as such.
-If this sounds interesting, you should take a look at this [Symbol#to\_str][4] discussion on the Ruby core tracker, or at [this example in Rails][5] of when `to_str` is usefull by [Aaron Patterson][6].
+If this sounds interesting, you should take a look at this [Symbol#to_str][5] discussion on the Ruby core tracker, or at [this example in Rails][6] of when `to_str` is usefull by [Aaron Patterson][7].

 #### Example 1: Fixnum